Thick and creamy with aromatic roasted garlic and the earthiness of thyme, this garlic mushroom soup is hearty and warming and a fall classic.

-Don’t be horrified by the fact I’m using 4 cloves of garlic here.
+Don’t be horrified by the fact I’m using 4 cloves of garlic in my garlic mushroom soup recipe.
 As they are cooked in this way they taste wonderful and not at all strong or overpowering.

 Now don’t go thinking of the old fashioned idea of ‘cooking sherry’ being something that tastes bloody awful and is only good enough to use for shoving into a recipe and not pouring into a glass.